The top speed you can legally drive on UK roads is 70 mph. So why can cars reach speeds of over 100 mph?

 If those forecasts prove accurate, then as well as making the roads safer there should be fewer car insurance claims.

 Fewer claims could see premiums fall.
 After all, insurers base their premiums on risk.
-And if there’s a lower risk of a claim being made, the cost of insuring your driving could be reduced
+And if there’s a lower risk of a claim being made, the cost of insuring your car could be reduced.

-Not yet.
-ETSC have told us that these systems don’t need to be retrofitted, so you won’t need to fork out to get one installed in your motor just yet.
+ETSC has confirmed these systems don’t need to be retrofitted, so you won’t need to fork out to get one installed in your motor just yet.
 Speed limiter removal: is it allowed?

-Many Ford models already use the ISA system, as do Mercedes-Benz, Peugeot/Citroen and Renault cars.
+Many models already use the ISA system, including:

 Volvo has welcomed vehicle speed limiters, too.
 It was the first manufacturer to roll out the system across all its models.
 The company will cap the speed of all new cars at 112 mph.